Gluten-Free Rice Krispies Treats

 Instructions

-• Line a 9×13-inch baking pan with wax paper or parchment paper.
-Spray with cooking spray or butter the pan.
-Set aside.
+• Line a 9×13-inch baking pan with parchment paper or wax paper, leaving overhang on two sides.
+Spray with cooking spray.

-• Add the butter to a large saucepan or dutch oven over low heat.
-Stir until the butter is melted.
+• Melt ½ cup (113 g) salted butter in a large pot or dutch oven over low heat.

-• Add the vanilla extract and stir to combine.
+• Add 1 teaspoon vanilla extract and stir to combine.

-• Take the pot off the heat.
-Add the remaining 2 cups of mini marshmallows.
+• Remove the pot from the heat.
+Add the remaining 2 cups (91.2 g) mini marshmallows.
 Stir for 1-2 minutes, until the mini marshmallows are partially melted.
-You do not want them to melt all the way.
+You still want visible marshmallow pieces.

-• Add the confetti sprinkles to the rice krispies, reserving about 1 teaspoon for later.
-Stir just until the sprinkles are distributed.
+• Add up to 2 tablespoons (20 g) sprinkles, reserving about 1 teaspoon for topping.
+Stir until just distributed.

 Notes